kwila-cloud/karriba/README.md

 ### 📶 Local-First

 Great software should **work offline**.
 Karriba is designed with **local-first principles**, meaning you can use it even without an internet connection.
-The Progressive Web App (PWA) syncs your data when you’re online, but remains fully functional offline.
+The mobile app syncs your data when you’re online, but remains fully functional offline.
 Whether you choose our cloud or your own server, the power remains in your hands.

 ---